JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 Pipelinig Breaks down a process into a series of subtasks.
 Output of one task feeds into the input of another task.
 Subtasks are dependent on each other, which can be a disadavantage.This allows multi core processors to use parallel processing.

 Examples are: Blocked, running and waiting states in a processor queue.

+## Backtracking
+Backtracking is used to move between options in a problem, going down decision routes.
+It works by backtracking if you reach a dead end to the last decision made.
+Uses recursive methods, and will methodically find all valid  / invalid options.
+Recursion, however, is slow for large problems.

+Examples: Recursive algorithms (eg. going through a maze, finding shortest paths, or the best option in a chess game).
+Also depth first traversal